KasperskyLab/klara/install/README.md

 ## Setting up worker's scan repositories and virus collection

-Each time workers contact the Dispatcher in order to check if there are new jobs, they will check if they can execute these jobs.
+Each time workers contact Dispatcher in order to check for new jobs, will verify first if they can execute them.
 Klara was designed such as:
 * each worker agent has a (root) virus collection where all the scan repositories should exist (setting `virus_collection` from `config.py`)
-* multple `scan repositories` will be checked by KLara worker when trying to accept a job. (for example, if one wants to scan `/clean` repository, the worker agent will try to check if it's capable of scanning it, by checking inside his `virus_collection` folder )
+* multple `scan repositories` will be checked by KLara workers when trying to accept a job. (for example, if one wants to scan `/clean` repository, Worker agent will try to check if it's capable of scanning it, by checking his `virus_collection` folder )
-* in order to check if it's capable of scannng a particular `scan repository`, worker checks if the collection control file exist (setting `virus_collection_control_file` from `config.py`) at the location: `virus_collection` + `scan repository` + / + `virus_collection_control_file`.
+* in order to check if it's capable of scannng a particular `scan repository`, Worker checks if the collection control file exists (setting `virus_collection_control_file` from `config.py`) at the location: `virus_collection` + `scan repository` + / + `virus_collection_control_file`.

 Basically, if a new job to scan `/mach-o_collection` is to be picked up by a free worker with the following `config.py` settings: